StefanPfeiffer80/FASPA.github.io/README.md

 - -m the maximum expected sequence length
 - -s the minimum expected sequence length

-In the example below we use the primer pair by Nossa et al. (2010), comprising a length of ~450 bp.
+In the example below we use again the primer pair by Nossa et al. (2010), which confines an expected amplicon length of ~450 bp.
 Both primers have a length of 19 nucleotides, and thus the the expected length of the sequence is around 410 bp
 ```
-bash FASP_preprocess_v1.sh -l 19 -r 19 -m 450 -s 390
+bash FASP_preprocess_v2.sh -l 19 -r 19 -m 450 -s 390
 ```
 Now the script starts running.
 We see that forward and reserve reads are merged, and we see the percentage of reads that are merging.
 All files will be stored together in one file, named **raw.fq**.
 Next, FASPA extracts randomly a subset of your reads (by default 100).
 This is done to check at which position of your sequences the actual primer sequences are found / or not found.
-At this point the script stops and asks you if you checked the position of your primers and the expected length of your amplicons:
+At this point the script stops and asks you if you checked the position and size of your primers and the expected length of your amplicons:
 <p align="center">
     <img src="https://github.com/StefanPfeiffer80/FASPA.github.io/blob/master/pictures/check.png" width="620" height="100" />
 </p>